"I am the heart with no name / Airbrushed on the license plate / Of a Subaru that was / Registered in Pennsylvania" - Bloodhound Gang

 No matter whether you choose to settle in a bustling city or out on the plains, you're in for a treat in Pennsylvania.
 It's one of the most historically rich states in the country, and you'll be able to visit some of the oldest and most beautiful monuments in American history.
 They also have a ton of great sports teams here, from the Philadelphia Phillies to the Pittsburgh Steelers.
 If you're a foodie, you'll have to try an authentic Philly Cheesesteak followed by some Hershey's chocolates for dessert.
 Visiting the town of Hershey is also a great way to enjoy the state -- they even have their own theme park!
 Soft pretzels and Tastykake are also staples of the region.
 People move to Philadelphia because you can find beautiful housing in a number of wonderful environments.
 You can feel as close to city life or as far away from it as you choose -- so figure out what your preferences are and get started on your housing hunt in the Keystone State!

-Apartment List has released Pennsylvania's results from the first annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 18,000 renters, provides new insights into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released results for Pennsylvania from the second annual Apartment List Renter Satisfaction Survey.
+The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.

 Key findings in Pennsylvania include the following: